On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Introduction

-Yet geological observations \cite<see review in>[]{Conway2021} suggest the presence of liquid water on the surface of Mars in a recent past.
+Yet geological observations \cite<see review in>[]{Conway2021} may suggest the presence of liquid water on the surface of Mars in a recent past.
 Notably, gullies, young \cite<younger than 4 million years>[]{deHaas2019} surface features found on slopes at mid and high latitudes \cite{Malin2000} composed of an alcove, a channel, and a depositional apron, are similar to small terrestrial alluvial fans.
 This analogy initially suggested that these surface features were formed by liquid water \cite{Malin2000}.
 Since then, many models have suggested that water ice melting at the surface \cite{Malin2000, Hecht2002, Christensen2003gullies, Kossacki2004, Williams2008, Dickson2023} or subsurface \cite{Costard2002, Kreslavsky2003, Morgan2010} could trigger the formation/activity of gullies.
 As observations showed that activity occurs from some gullies during winter \cite{Malin2006, Dundas2022}, formation processes based on the sublimation of CO$_2$ ice have been shown to operate today rather than those based on water \cite<see>[]{Pilorget16, Dundas2019gullies}.
 However, the question remains whether these CO$_2$-based mechanisms are responsible for the formation of all gullies, given the low number of active gullies today.

-Recently, \citeA{Dickson2023} proposed that gullies may have been formed via melting water ice in the last million years, and that their activity would persist today via the sublimation of CO$_2$ ice.
-They showed that gullies are found where the triple point of water is exceeded when the obliquity of Mars is 35\textdegree, a value reached during the last 4 million years \cite{Laskar2004} because of the greater surface pressure via the sublimation of CO$_2$ deposits at the South Pole \cite{Phillips2011}, and a much wetter atmosphere than today \cite{Madeleine2014}.
-However, this scenario encounters two limits:
+Recently, \citeA{Dickson2023} proposed that Martian gullies may have formed through the melting of water ice within the last million years, with present-day activity driven by the sublimation of CO$_2$ ice.
+Using climate simulations at 30\textdegree~and 35\textdegree~obliquity \cite<values corresponding to the highest obliquities reached during the last four million years>[]{Laskar2004}, they showed that gullies occur in regions where surface soil temperatures exceed 273~K and where the total atmospheric pressures surpass 612~Pa, owing to enhanced surface pressure from the sublimation of CO$_2$ ice deposits buried at the South Pole during high-obliquity periods \cite{Phillips2011}.
+Based on these thermal and pressure conditions, they concluded that gullies are associated with environments where melting could potentially occur.
+However, this scenario faces two main limitations: